chef/chef-load/README.md

 chef-load --sample-config > chef-load.conf
 ```

+Make sure chef-load.conf is configured properly.

+Select the "mode" you want chef-load to operate in.

+You will need to make sure appropriate settings are made depending on the chosen mode.
+For example, "chef-client" mode
-Configure at least "chef_server_url", "client_name" and "client_key" in chef-load.conf.
+will require at least "chef_server_url", "client_name" and "client_key" to have working values in chef-load.conf.
+However, the "data-collector" mode will require at least the "data_collector_url" and "data_collector_token" to have working values.

-You can set the number of nodes and chef-client runs as command line options.
+You can set the number of nodes and chef-client runs for either mode as command line options.
 This is useful for quickly testing the chef-load configuration.

 The following will make one node perform two chef-client runs.